Search by Keyword

 EMI technician Ken Townsend explains further: “I think direct injection (DI) was probably used on Beatles sessions for the first time anywhere in the world…We built our own transformer boxes and plugged the guitars straight into the equipment.”
 Geoff Emerick adds: “After we explained the function of the DI box, (John) told (producer) George Martin that he’d like to have his voice recorded that way, too.
 Tongue planted firmly in cheek, George explained why we couldn’t do that: ‘For one thing, John, you’d have to have an operation first so we could implant a jack socket in your throat.’
 Even then, Lennon couldn’t quite grasp why it wasn’t possible.
 He simply didn’t like taking no for an answer.”

-Nine takes of the rhythm track were recorded on this day, only the first and the last attempt making it through to the end of the song, take nine being the keeper.
+Nine takes of the rhythm track were recorded on this day, only the first and the last attempt making it through to the end of the song.
 Instrumentally, the rhythm track consisted of both Paul and George on electric rhythm guitars, Ringo on drums and John on bass, no vocals being recorded as of yet.
-Only two tracks of the four-track tape were utilized for this recording; one track for guitars and drums and the other track for John’s bass guitar, purposely kept separate so as to be replaced later by Paul’s bass work.
+Only two tracks of the four-track tape were utilized for this recording; 'track one' having the guitars and drums and 'track two' having John’s bass guitar, purposely kept separate so as to be replaced later by Paul’s bass work.
+'Track one' of the instrumental "take one" can be heard on the 2017 released "Super Deluxe Edition" box set of the "Sgt.
+Pepper" album which shows how heavy the song was envisioned by Paul.
+George's lead guitar, however, was somewhat sloppy and meandering at this point while John's bass guitar is not heard because of the use of the above-mentioned DI box in placing the bass onto 'track two.'
+"Take nine," which became the keeper, was overdubbed this evening with Paul's bass guitar, also by direct injection, onto 'track two,' wiping out John's bass work in the process.
 By 2:30 am the following day, the session was complete.

-Later that evening, at 7 pm on February 2nd, the group reconvened at EMI Studio Two to overdub the vocals onto tracks three and four of the master tape.
+Later that evening, at 7 pm on February 2nd, the group reconvened at EMI Studio Two to overdub the vocals onto tracks three and four of the previous session's "take nine."
 Paul sang his blistering lead vocals and then John, Paul and George harmonized the chorus and bridge vocals.
 Three additional vocalists apparently joined in on the chorus, as noted in the diary of Mal Evans.
 In an entry dated February 2nd, 1967, Mal wrote: “Recording voices on Captain Pepper.
 All six of us doing the chorus in the middle, worked until about midnight.”
 His reference “all six of us” seems to indicate that Mal, fellow roadie Neil Aspinall and Ringo all contributed to the “hope you will enjoy the show” vocals of the chorus late that evening.
+Apparently, however, they were placed quite low in the mix as to be barely discernible if at all present.

 With this complete, the EMI staff made a tape-to-tape reduction mix to reduce the four tracks down to two, allowing more space for future overdubs, this making “take ten” the keeper.
+The song as it stood at this point can also be heard as a bonus track on editions of the 50th Anniversary "Sgt.
+Pepper" 2017 release.
+As the song winds down, Paul begins singing "I feel it, I feel it...Baby, now I get it...Gotta get free now..."
+Then, after the song is complete, he voices his disapproval by saying, "Don't like that.
+I think it'll probably be another day singing it."
+George then adds, "Yeah, and what you can do with the bits where you can't get it 'cause you haven't got enough breath, you can just stop...," to which Paul replys, "is take over, yeah."
+Paul obviously had a change of heart about re-recording the vocals because this was the vocal take that made it to the finished product.
 A demo remix was then created for the group to hear the song as it presently stood.
 At 1:45 am the following morning, work on the song was complete for the time being.
-Breathing time was needed in order to come up with more ideas for the recording – one full month ‘breathing time,’ as it turned out!
+More time was needed in order to come up with additional ideas for the recording – one full month, as it turned out.

 On March 3rd, 1967, after six more new songs were premiered for the album, the group returned their attention to the “Sgt.
 Pepper” theme song.
 They entered EMI Studio Two once again at 7 pm for the brass band overdub, the players consisting of James W. Buck, Neil Sanders, Tony Randall and John Burden (a former London Symphony Orchestra member).
 All four of these musicians played French horns but without a definite score pre-arranged.
 “They didn’t really know what they wanted,” related John Burden.
 “I wrote out phrases for them based on what Paul McCartney was humming to us and George Martin.
 All four Beatles were there but only Paul took an active interest in our overdub.”

-Apparently for posterity reasons, as related in Mark Lewisohn’s book “The Beatles Recording Sessions,” “John Lennon had tape op Richard Lush record all of the conversation between the four players, Paul McCartney and George Martin.
+Apparently for the sake of posterity, as related in Mark Lewisohn’s book “The Beatles Recording Sessions,” “John Lennon had tape op Richard Lush record all of the conversation between the four players, Paul McCartney and George Martin.
 Then, for reasons best known only to himself, he took the tape home for his private collection!”

 After this overdub was complete, attention was given to recording a lead guitar part for the song.
 “George Harrison spent hours trying to nail down the guitar solo,” remembers Geoff Emerick.
 “In the end, Paul peremptorily replaced George’s work with a stunning solo of his own, which Harrison was clearly not very happy about.
 But the storm quickly blew over.”
-Paul’s bass guitar overdub presumably was recorded on this date as well, forever replacing John’s bass recording from the rhythm track.
 This being the case, the finished product as we know it consists of Paul playing rhythm guitar, bass guitar and lead guitar.
-After four mono mixes were created for the recently recorded song “Lucy In The Sky With Diamonds,” the session was complete at 2:15 am the following morning and the “Sgt.
+After four mono mixes were created for the recently recorded song “Lucy In The Sky With Diamonds,” the session was complete at 2:15 am the following morning, the “Sgt.
 Pepper” theme being given a rest for the weekend.

 During the February 10th orchestral overdub for “A Day In The Life,” four tapes were made of miscellaneous sounds, these tapes being recorded for possible future use.
 Less than a month later, on this day in fact, a use was found.
 A few seconds of the orchestra tuning up was dropped into track three of the “Sgt.
 Pepper” theme to “get the atmosphere.”